Things to do in Zaanse Schans

-Looking for things to do in Zaanse Schans?
-There’s plenty here!
-Zaanse Schans in an area where you can experience what life was like back in the 18th and 19th century, full of life, full of windmills and full of shops.
+Thinking of a day trip to Zaanse Schans?
+There’s to do plenty here!
+In Zaanse Schans, you can experience what life was like back in the 18th and 19th century — full of life, full of windmills and full of shops.
 We all know you’ve come for the windmills though. 😉

-If you go to Zaanse Schans you will be greeted by 11 different windmills, people’s beautiful little Dutch houses (yup, people still live there) and lots of little local shops such as a bakery, cafes, a cheese factory, souvenir shops and a clog warehouse.
-There’s a lot to do and see there and that causes the tourists to flock there (so, yeah, be aware – it’s busy).
+When you go to Zaanse Schans, you’ll be greeted by 11 different windmills, and people’s beautiful little Dutch houses (yup, people still live there).
+You’ll also find lots of little shops, a bakery, cafes, a cheese factory, souvenir shops and a clog warehouse.
+As you can tell by now, there’s a lot to do and see.
+As a result, tourists flock to the area (so yeah, be aware — it’s busy).

-I’ve briefly spoken about what kinds of things are at Zaanse Schans, but I’ll go into more detail now.
-Or just go straight there and get yourself a tour:
+I’ve briefly spoken about what you’ll find in Zaanse Schans, but I’ll go into more detail now.
+Or you could just go straight there and get yourself a tour.

 The windmills at Zaanse Schans

-There are 11 different windmills that you can explore at Zaanse Schans.
+There are 11 different windmills that you can explore in Zaanse Schans.
 Here’s a brief outline of what they all are:

 - De Huisman – A spice warehouse where you can taste different spices